 A lot of people wonder about the tools we use, so here is the lowdown on the polishing process part of your six-month checkup.

-Going to the dentist twice a year, every year, is recommended by dental professionals in order to stay on top of your teeth health, but simply going to the dentist is not enough when it comes to your teeth.
-In order to have the healthiest teeth possible it is important to practice preventative dentistry, which is the practice of caring for your teeth on a daily basis to keep them healthy.
+Going to the dentist twice a year, every year is recommended by dental professionals in order to stay on top of your teeth health, but simply going to the dentist is not enough when it comes to your teeth.
 Taking care of your teeth should be a daily practice so you can have a confident, white, healthy smile.

-You already know candy is no good for your teeth, but try explaining that to a 5-year-old the day after Trick-or-Treating!
 While the best way to avoid tooth damage from candy is to avoid it completely, sometimes you have to live a little.
-If your kids are going to be eating candy this Halloween, there … Continue reading Treats for Your Kids, Tricks on Their Teeth
+If your kids are going to be eating candy this Halloween, there are some other ways you can protect their teeth.

-It seems like staying constantly busy has become routine for adults in America today.
 We get it: you work, you take care of kids, you make dinner, and clean, and mow grass, and pack lunches, and work some more.
-It hardly seems fair that there’s only 24 hours in a day.
-So with your busy schedule, how in the world can you find time to visit the dentist for a checkup?
-Whether you’re busy, or have anxiety about going to the dentist, procrastinating a visit can have serious consequences.
+With your busy schedule, how in the world can you find time to visit the dentist for a checkup?

 Pacifiers are a great way to soothe infants and may even help reduce the risk of SIDS.
-However, pacifiers can also have a negative affect on the growth and development of the teeth and mouth.
-They may cause distortions in the roof of the mouth or create problems with incoming teeth.
-If you choose to give your children pacifiers, it is recommended that you stop their usage by the age of two.
-The use of a pacifier before two years old is not likely to cause damage.
+However, pacifiers can also have a negative effect on the growth and development of the teeth and mouth.